ukral/building.registry/README.md

 * [Codebook](./Codebook/Codebook.md), which specifies the dataset format, the data fields and comments the data fields.
 * [R-Code for the Technical Validation](./Data.descriptor/Technical_validation.Rmd) of the [Dataset](Dataset.csv)

-This work is licensed under a [Creative Commons Attribution Non Commercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/).
+This work is licensed under a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).